 ASSIST: to address drivers and barriers, to provide education and resources, in referring your patient to the appropriate provider, and in arranging a follow-up

-A weight history discussion is intended to complement a full clinical and physical assessment to identify metabolic, genetic and hormonal factors as well as medications that may be the reasons for weight gain.
-A successful weight history discussion can result in:1
+An obesity-centred history discussion is intended to complement a full clinical and physical assessment to identify metabolic, mechanical, mental health, or monetary factors, as well as medications, that may be the reasons for weight gain.2 A successful weight history discussion can result in:

-Assessment of root causes that influence eating and activity behaviours7
+Assessment of root causes that influence eating and activity behaviours13

-Understanding of past efforts, challenges and successes with their weight management journey7
+Understanding of past efforts, challenges and successes with their weight management journey13

 Main components and goals of a weight history discussion